tari-project/tari/RFC/src/RFC-0201_TariScript.md

 so her old transaction data is not valid for the new transaction.
 And for her to be able to spend \\( C_b' \\).
 Bob would have to unlock the script and spend it to her with his approval.
 ### Blockchain bloat

 The most obvious drawback to TariScript is the effect it will have on blockchain size.
-The addition of the script and script signature, it also adds two public keys to every UTXO.
+The addition of the script and script signature, it also adds a public key to every UTXO.
 This can eventually be pruned, but will increase storage and bandwidth requirements.

 Input size in a block will now be much bigger as each input was previously just a commitment and an OuputFeatures.
 Each input now includes a script,input_data, script_signature and extra public key.
 This could be improved by not sending the input again, but just sending the hash of the input, input_data and script_signature.
 But this will still be larger than inputs are currently.

 The additional range proof validations and signature checks significantly hurt performance.
-Range proof checks are particularly expensive.
+Range proof checks are particularly expensive but we dont increase the number.
 To improve overall block validation, batch range proof validations should be employed to mitigate this expense.

 ### Fodder for chain analysis